This is a topic near and dear to my heart. I live with it and spent many winters absolutely miserable.

 Exercise.

 This is non-negotiable.
-Exercise, specifically cardio increases endorphins to your brain, feel good hormones.
+Specifically, cardio exercise increases endorphins to your brain, feel good hormones.
 It helps thyroid and sex hormone function.
 You must do this daily!
 If you can’t get out and take a brisk walk, purchase a piece of exercise equipment for your home.
 Or get a gym membership.
-Personally, I purchased a Sunny spin bike (www.amazon.com) and use the Peloton app ($12 per month)!
-Do what works for you.

 Phototherapy.

-I use the SunBox (http://www.sunbox.com/) light therapy, Sunlight Jr daily for 20-30 minutes in the morning.
+I used to use the SunBox (http://www.sunbox.com/) light therapy, Sunlight Jr daily for 20-30 minutes in the morning.
 This brand was used by the NIH in studies and proven to work!
-You can get a larger light and put it by your home exercise equipment so you will get light and exercise at the same time.
+However, this winter in 2023, I’m using the Sperti Vitamin D lamp this winter so I can actually make Vitamin D with the UVB light exposure.

 Use a dawn simulator alarm clock

-by Philips called Philips Wake-Up Light (www.amazon.com) so if I set my alarm for 6am, at 5:30 my alarm clock gently and slowly starts to illuminate my room, simulating the natural dawn effect.
+Philips Wake-Up Light (www.amazon.com) so if I set my alarm for 6am, at 5:30 my alarm clock gently and slowly starts to illuminate my room, simulating the natural dawn effect.
 My body naturally awakens with light and goes to sleep with dark.
-But my work and personal schedule doesn’t allow me to sleep all those hours.

 Vitamin D level

 Keep your vitamin D level 50-80.
 There have been studies showing low vitamin d levels correlated to SAD.
 However, this intervention alone was not enough to help my mood.
 Everyone’s dose of Vitamin D will vary.
 Many people have a VDR gene variant and so we require higher doses of Vitamin D. This is individualized so request your health care provider to order a Vit D level.
-Most people are safe with 2,000IU of Vitamin D3 daily.
+Most people are safe with 2,000IU-5,000IU of Vitamin D3 daily.
+You can get a reputable brand here on Fullscript.
 In the Northern Hemisphere (above the latitude line of Atlanta, GA) we cannot get Vitamin D from the sun because of lack of UVB from sun.
 So this is a necessary winter supplement for mood and immune function for those of us living north.

 Probiotics & Heal your Gut!